 What is Community Design™?

 Community Design™ is the practice of intentionally structuring how community members come together in order to meet a defined goal.
-For online communities, this means tailoring every element of your online space to help members and hosts meet shared objectives.
+For online communities, this means tailoring every element of your online community platform to help members and hosts meet shared objectives.
+You then execute your Community Design™ plan using great cultural software to bring it to life.

 So, when we talk about online Community Design™, we're really talking about intentionally and carefully crafting your community so that it has the greatest chance of helping its members master something interesting together.
 The spaces where people meet work better when they're designed well.
 This is true in the offline world, and it's true in online communities.